 - 80 minute runtime

-Note: the runtime exceeds the interval of 1 hour by 20 minutes.
+You may notice that the runtime exceeds the interval of 1 hour by 20 minutes.
+There are two options:

-Without Fixed rate: It would add the Execution interval (1 hour) to the scheduled time (12:00) plus the execution interval (1 hour) so would return 1:00 as the next publish due, but since that time has already passed because the runtime exceeds the interval by 20 minutes, it would do the calculation again and this time return 2:00.
+- Without a fixed rate, it would add the Execution interval (1 hour) to the scheduled time (12:00) plus the execution interval (1 hour) so would return 1:00 as the next publish due, but since that time has already passed because the runtime exceeds the interval by 20 minutes, it would do the calculation again and this time return 2:00.

-With Fixed rate: This means the next due would be calculated as time task ended (1:20) plus the execution interval (1 hour) so would return 2:20 as the next publish.
+- With a fixed rate, the next due would be calculated as time task ended (1:20) plus the execution interval (1 hour) so would return 2:20 as the next publish.